jdjakub/phd-thesis/ch-state-first.md

 First of all, SVG shapes (e.g. \svgel{rect}) are strictly *leaf* nodes of the DOM.
 So if we wish to nest boxes within boxes, the visible box \svgel{rect} must be a mere *accessory* to the nestable element, in my case a \svgel{g} (group).
 This means that instead of resizing the `x`, `y`, `width`, `height` attributes of the \svgel{rect}, only its `width` and `height` change, along with the `transform` attribute of its *parent* \svgel{g}.
 This was not too bad; just subscribe this attribute, instead of the \svgel{rect} position, to the top-left Point handle.

 All child elements of a node transform with it, so already SVG has baked in a basic facility for translational rigidity.
 This is only available as a tree hierarchy,^[This highlights the mismatch between the tree-based DOM and any system that is graph-structured.] but it is still useful.
-However, it conflicts with our early decision to have Point objects all share the global co-ordinate system (this was to ensure that simple relations, such as a point following the mouse pointer, are not infuriating to express.)
+However, it conflicts with our early decision to have Point objects all share the global co-ordinate system (this was to ensure that simple relations, such as a point following the mouse pointer, are not infuriating to express).
 Still, it was necessary in the case of certain elements---especially those which must transcend the tree structure altogether, like arrows between boxes---to bite this bullet, one way or another.

 Again, we return to how we tend to work things out in the freedom of paper.
 Co-ordinate systems, here merely positionally displaced, have their origins here and there and have vectors between them.
-The rods thus far let us visually express relations between global Points; now was a question of expressing one global Point as a displacement from another (the \svgel{g} transform.)
+The rods thus far let us visually express relations between global Points; now was a question of expressing one global Point as a displacement from another (the \svgel{g} transform).
 New rod Observables `p2_from_p1` and `p1_from_p2` do the vector subtraction, which can then be propagated as local co-ordinates to children.
 It is nice to express the relation (as well as see it!) this way (Figure\ \ref{fig:rods}).

 ## Context-Appropriate Ontologies
 Each API has its own conventions, including a way of naming and structuring expressions: an *ontology* \cite{Crit-semprola}.
 The \OSFA{} approach is exemplified in such interfaces.